Cambridge Analytica: The story so far

 Facebook has since changed the amount of data developers can scrape in this way.

-Christopher Wylie, who worked with Cambridge Analytica alleges that because 270,000 people took the quiz, the data of some 50 million users, mainly in the US, was harvested without their explicit consent via their friend networks.
+Christopher Wylie, who worked with Cambridge Analytica, alleges that because 270,000 people took the quiz, the data of some 50 million users, mainly in the US, was harvested without their explicit consent via their friend networks.

 Mr Wylie claims the data was sold to Cambridge Analytica, which then used it to psychologically profile people and deliver pro-Trump material to them.

-Cambridge Analytica deny any of it was used as part of the services it provided to the Trump campaign.
+Cambridge Analytica denies any of it was used as part of the services it provided to the Trump campaign.

 Is this against Facebook's terms?